dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 * changes the physical position of an object
 * can be defined in the absence of a coordinate system or does not change the current coordinate system
-* is used exclusively by mathematicians
+* mathematicians use it exclusively

 Another name for active transformation is alibi transformation.